 Traceability is also important strongpoint of using QR code.
-In the case of networking, information and laboratory specimens are moving differently.
-But, QR code and laboratory specimen are moving together.
-So, we can trace the specimen using the QR code.
+In the case of network model, information and specimens are reached separately.
+However, examination request form with QR code and specimen are moving together.
+So, we can trace the specimen by scanning the QR code to check the patient's information.